Darenar/easy-event-study/README.md

     * $SMB_{t}$ - Small minus Big factor on day $t$.

     * $HML_{t}$ - High minus Low factor on day $t$.

-## Financial Data Sources
-All the financial data is loaded automatically inside the package.
-In particular:

-1. All daily factors are downloaded for the official Fama-Franch data library.
-2. Prices are loaded using *yfinance* package.